passionatedev1128/everwell/ANALYTICS_VERIFICATION_GUIDE.md

 1. **Test in Production Environment:**
    - Deploy to staging/production
    - Test all events
-   - Verify in GA4, Facebook, GTM
+   - Verify in GA4, HubSpot, GTM

 2. **Check Environment Variables:**
    - Verify production environment variables are set